Student Support Services

 E.M.
 Baker has a wide array of services to support the academic, physical, and emotional needs of all children.
 These services are a vital part of our comprehensive educational program.

 There are times when a child may need extra attention and assistance in order to progress academically and emotionally.
-In such cases, all involved school personnel meets with the parents for discussion and evaluation of the child’s progress.
+In such cases, all involved school personnel meet with the parents for discussion and evaluation of the child’s progress.
 The services described below may be available to all children or may require a formal recommendation from the GNPS’ Committee on Special Education (CSE).

 Speech-Language Therapy addresses articulation problems and difficulties with receptive and expressive language.